themanyone/3mfthumb/README.md

 ## Issues

 We are new to C++ development, so there are bound to be some problems.
-Image previews have not been tested on Windows yet.
+Due to budget and time constraints, image previews have not been tested on Windows yet.
 But we're working on it.
 Discuss issues on the [GitHub issue tracker](https://github.com/themanyone/3mfthumb/issues).

 ## Author's links